jlrickert/zet/docs/16/README.md

-# How to quickly spin up a dev enviornment for testing with docker
+# How to quickly spin up a dev environment for testing with docker

 ```bash
 docker run -it --rm -v "${PWD}:/app" ubuntu